Kokemäki: Road

 Highway 2 passes to the south, running from Helsinki to Pori on the Baltic coast; Highway 11 runs from Pori to Nokia only briefly in the northern part of the municipality; and Highway 12 runs from Rauma to Tampere and Nokia, passing through nearby Huittinen.

 Helsinki is 205 km or two and a half hours away by car.

 There are two electric vehicle (EV) charging points in Kokemäki, with another 55 within a 160 km radius.

 The private coach companies OnniBus and ExpressBus operate services to all major towns and regions in Finland.

 Rail

 Finnish trains have a reputation for being spacious, comfortable and clean.

 The state-owned rail company VR operates a service between Tampere and Pori, stopping at Kokemäki.

 The train station is 3 km to the west of the town centre at Peipohja.

 Air

 The nearest airport is Pori Airport, which is 43 km or 40 minutes away by Highway 2.
+Piikajärvi Airfield is located ca. 8 kilometres south west of Kokemäki.

 Tampere-Pirkkala Airport is 96 km or an hour and ten minutes away by Highway 12.

 Helsinki-Vantaa Airport is two hours and twenty minutes away by Highway 2.